The perfect American city-mountain break is cheaper than you think

 Aer Lingus offers connections from 10 cities including London Heathrow, Manchester and Glasgow four times per week to Denver via Dublin from March to October.
 Passengers can pre-clear US Immigration in Dublin, generally avoiding queues when they land in the US.

-Stay at the centrally-located Maven hotel with prices starting from $265 (£205) per night. room only.
-Visit themavenhotel.com
+Stay at the centrally-located Maven hotel with prices starting from $265 (£205) per night, room only; themavenhotel.com

+Read more: The best cities to visit in Florida, from Miami to Jacksonville